SUBARACHNOID HEMORRHAGE

 Images assessment

-- seek aneurysm(s) or other sources of bleeding
+- look for aneurysm(s) or other sources of bleeding

-- assess the type and localization of the aneurysm (shape and size of the sac, type, and width of the neck, vascular geometry, and relationship to the parent artery and surrounding branches)
+- assess the type and location of the aneurysm (shape and size of the sac, type and width of the neck, vessel geometry, and relationship to the parent artery and surrounding branches)

 - exclude multiple aneurysms and other concomitant vascular malformations

-- with multiple aneurysms (present in up to 15% of cases), estimate the one which was the probable source of the current bleeding
+- with multiple aneurysms (present in up to 15% of cases), estimate which aneurysm was the probable source of the current bleeding

 - assess the overall intracranial vascular status: